ROCm/rocAL/docs/install/rocAL-build-and-install.rst

 rocAL supports both the HIP and OpenCL backends.

 rocAL is installed in the ROCm installation directory by default.
-If rocAL for both HIP and OpenCL backends will be installed on the system, each version must be installed in its own custom folder and not in the default directory.
+If rocAL for both HIP and OpenCL backends will be installed on the system, each version must be installed in its own custom directory and not in the default directory.

 ``rocAL_pybind`` is not supported on the OpenCL backend.